Passing HTML Into the Page

 • 'accept', comma_separated_http_code - List codes that are accepted HTTP values in addition to default 200,400,409,422

-By default, if you include HTML tags in the report, myDBR will escape those tags.
-With these commands, myDBR lets the browser render the selected HTML code.
+By default, myDBR escapes HTML tags included in the report.
+However, with specific commands, myDBR allows the browser to render selected HTML code directly.

 Example - dbr.html

-Putting a logo in the left top corner of the report.
-Embed Google Maps map and YouTube video side by side in a report.
+To place a logo in the top left corner of the report, and to embed a Google Maps map and YouTube video side by side in a report, you can utilize the following approaches:

 select 'dbr.title', ''; /* We do not need the title */